sampotts/plyr/contributing.md

 * When finished, push the changes to your GitHub repository and send a pull request to **develop**.
 Describe what your PR does.

 * If the Travis build fails, or if you get a code review with change requests, you can fix these by pushing new or rebased commits to the branch.

+## Contributing translations

+* Fork Plyr, and create a new branch in your fork, based on the **develop** branch

+* Make and translate language file `src/locales/{lang}.js`, where `{lang}` is two-letter language code from [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
+It is recommended to copy and edit English translation.

+* Add your language to `src/locales/index.js`.
+Make sure to import your file and follow the file format.
+The entry `name` should be native name of language.

+* Test your changes.

+* When finished, commit and push the changes to your GitHub repository and send a pull request to **develop**.